-4. Lowlands – Gentle and light flavors and herbal and grassy notes, barley flavors.
+4. Lowlands – Gentle and light flavors and herbal and grassy notes

 5. Speyside – This area has the largest number of distilleries in Scotland.
 It produces honey rich and fragrant Scotch.

 Malting – Barley is malted or steeped in water and then allowed to almost germinate.
-Only a few distilleries left actually floor malt their barley and turn it with large shovels.
 Malting helps to release enzymes that break down starches in the grain and these enzymes turn the starches into sugars.
 When the desired state of germination is reached, the barley is then dried over heated air or a peated fire.
 The peat smoke adds flavor and complexity to the finished product.
-Once the malted barley is dried, it will be milled or ground down to a powdered liked substance.
+There are only a few distilleries left in Scotland that do their own floor maltings.

 Mashing & Fermentation – Dried malt (used for malt Whisky) or other grains (Grain Whisky) is ground or milled down into a “grist”.
 It is then mixed in with hot water in a mash tun and steeps.
 This is now called the “mash”.
 The barley starch is converted into sugar and creates a sugary liquid called “wort”.
 Wort is then transferred to a “wash back” container and is cooled down.
 Yeast is then added and the wort begins to ferment (sugars are converted to alcohol).
 This new liquid is around 5-7% alcohol and is separated from the solid matter in the tank.
 This liquid is now referred to as the “wash”.